Please enable JS

 Summary

-At end-of-life, a hybrid battery should follow a safe, documented route: remove it correctly, store it securely for as short a time as possible, hand it over through compliant transport, and make sure it reaches proper treatment and recycling.
+At end-of-life, a hybrid car battery should follow a safe, documented route: remove it correctly, store it securely for as short a time as possible, hand it over through compliant transport, and make sure it reaches proper treatment and recycling.
+In 2026, the air-transport gap between lithium and NiMH means sorting by chemistry early keeps the easy shipments easy.
 That protects people, supports recovery of useful materials, and keeps you on the right side of UK waste duties.
 If you need help with collection and processing for NiMH battery packs, Blancomet’s service team can guide you through the practical steps without guesswork.

 Frequently Asked Questions